Jaimilit/CrossFit-Signup/README.md

     - [Inspiration](#inspiration)

 # PROJECT GOALS
 This is the fourth project under the Code Institute Diploma in Software Development Program.
-This website is for a fictional gym called CrossFit - where the tough prevail.
+This website is for a fictional gym called "CrossFit - where the tough prevail."
 It is designed to be a website where members of this gym can sign up for CrossFit workout classes like a real gym.
 It is kept basic because it is meant to be a place where users view and book their gym classes.

 # UX